PowerSnail/PowerSnail.github.io/content/comsci/2016-11-10-drawing-plants.md

 ##### Surface

 Some leaves have a tendency to dry, by having either wax or fur.
 Wax results in high reflectivity.
 Therefore, there has to be a lot of shine.
 This is just specularity for modelling.
 Fur, on the other hand, is complicated.
-When furs, especially short furs, are struck by light, it is more interesting.Example of furry plants: Peach Fruit
+When furs, especially short furs, are struck by light, it is more interesting.
+Example of furry plants: Peach Fruit
 ![peach](http://www.fumari.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/h/o/hookah-tobacco-white-peach.png)

 It is more fuzzy when the angle is getting perpendicular to our plane, because there are more furs that light has to travel through.
-When we model it, we have two colors, for surface and for furs independently, mixed according to the angle between the *Normal* of surface and *eye* vector. ie. $$\nabla N \cdot \nabla e$
+When we model it, we have two colors, for surface and for furs independently, mixed according to the angle between the *Normal* of surface and *eye* vector. i.e. $$\nabla N \cdot \nabla e$

 ##### Thickness

 Sub-surface Scattering occurs in leaves, and the thicker the leaves are, the more light bounces inside the leaves.
-Moreover, there are chlorophylls inside the leaves that absorb different light wavelengths.
+Moreover, there is chlorophyll inside the leaves that absorb different light wavelengths.

 ##### Translucency

-This is dependent on the concentration of chlorophylls.
+This is dependent on the concentration of chlorophyll.
 The less chlorophyll, the more transparent the leaves are.

 ##### Layers